2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-compare/data-object-api.md

 > In Typed `.String(name)` etc. property names are case sensitive.
 > So `dyn.weight` and `itm.Int("WEIGHT")` will work.
 >
-> In Strongly Typed, the property names are defined in the data model, and are case sensitive.
+> In Strong Typed, the property names are defined in the data model, and are case sensitive.

 > [!TIP]
 > When simply showing data in HTML, the exact type is not super important